Keyfactor/remote-file-orchestrator/readme_source.md

 The version number of a the Remote File Orchestrator Extension can be verified by right clicking on the RemoteFile.dll file in the Extensions/RemoteFile installation folder, selecting Properties, and then clicking on the Details tab.
 &nbsp;
 &nbsp;
-## Keyfactor Version Supported

-The Remote File Orchestrator Extension has been tested against Keyfactor Universal Orchestrator version 9.9, but should work against earlier or later versions of the Keyfactor Universal Orchestrator.
-&nbsp;
-&nbsp;
 ## Security Considerations

 **For Linux orchestrated servers:**